N.B: I have worked in service/as a waitress – so I have a valid opinion on this.

 There’s something wrong in that industry that people should be left to get tips to supplement their wages, but there’s something wrong with us consumers who think we have to give people money for a job they’re already paid to do.

 This is my unpopular opinion – unpopular because, I imagine, it may anger people.
-But, just because an opinion is unpopular does not mean it’s not valid or should be respected.
+But, just because an opinion is unpopular does not mean it’s not valid or should not be respected.